Composite bow: Modern living traditions

 All Eurasian composite bows derive from the same nomad origins, but every culture that used them has made its own adaptations to the basic design.
 The Turkish, Mongolian, and Korean bows were standardized when archery lost its military function and became a popular sport.
 Recent Turkish bows are optimized for flight shooting.

-Perso-Parthian bow
+Perso-Parthian bows

 The Perso-Parthian bow is a symmetric recurve under high tension when strung.
 The "arms" of the bow are supposed to reflex far enough to cross each other when the bow is unstrung.
 The finished bow is covered by bark, fine leather, or in some cases shark skin to keep out moisture.

 Perso-Parthian bows were in use as late as the 1820s in Persia (ancient Iran).
 They were then replaced by muskets.

-Turkish bow
+Turkish bows

-This is the Ottoman development of the composite bow, presumably brought from the steppes.
-Turkish bows evolved, after the decline of military archery, into probably the best traditional flight bows.
+Turkish bows evolved after the decline of military archery, into highly effective flight bows.
 Their decoration often included delicate and beautiful multicoloured designs with gold.